codera21/SimpleFramework/README.md

 # SimpleFramework
 It is a MVC framwork made in PHP .
+##Requirement
+Since I am using latest version of twig and it needs at least php 7.0. you will need what a typical php project will require.

 ## Installation
-1. Clone this repository
+1. clone this repository
 2. run composer update
-## Basic Usage

 ### Using the Controller
  Inside `Application\WebInterface`you will see three folders `Controllers` , `Models` , `ViewModels` , `Views`.
 Goto Controllers then Create one new Controller Let's Say `PageController.php`  with one method `IndexAction()` the code is as shown below: